-Tender No.: R-PROC.1-2022 /10xx
+Tender No.: R-PROC.1-2022 /33

-Tender Regarding Supply & installation of CCTV in DR Data Center Marston Exchange, Karachi.
+Tender Regarding Supply of Electrical Power System and work at PTCL PECHS Karachi.

-Sealed bids are invited from Vendors / Firms for “Tender Regarding Supply & installation of

-CCTV in DR Data Center Marston Exchange, Karachi.” in accordance with PTCL requirements.
+Sealed bids are invited from Vendors / Firms for “Tender Regarding Supply of Electrical Power System and work at PTCL PECHS Karachi”.in accordance with PTCL requirements.

 Tender document (RFP Pack) along with BOQ will be shared only through email tahir.mehmood2@ptclgroup.com.

-Separate Technical and Commercial bids required to be submitted up to 31-10-2022 in Bid Box placed at the reception or to Manager Regional Procurement in Room no.211, Second Floor of PTCL Zonal Office, F-5/1, Islamabad.
+Separate Technical and Commercial bids required to be submitted up to 30-11-2022 by or before 4:00PM in Bid Box placed at the reception or to Manager Regional Procurement in Room no.211, Second Floor of PTCL Zonal Office, F-5/1, Islamabad.

-Last date to purchase RFP pack/tender documents along with query deadline is 28-10-2022.
+Last date to purchase RFP pack/tender documents along with query deadline is 28-11-2022.

 Bids should be marked as

-a) “Technical Bid for “Tender Regarding Supply & installation of CCTV in DR Data
+a) “Technical Bid for “Tender Regarding Supply of Electrical Power System and work at PTCL PECHS Karachi..”

-Center Marston Exchange, Karachi.”

-b) “Commercial Bid for “Tender Regarding Supply & installation of CCTV in DR
+b) “Commercial Bid for “Tender Regarding Supply of Electrical Power System and work at PTCL PECHS Karachi.”

-Data Center Marston Exchange, Karachi.”

 The Bids must be accompanied by a bid bond 2% of quoted price- as bid Security in the form of Bank Guarantee/Bank Draft/ Demand Draft in favor of “Pakistan Telecommunication Company Limited”.